A Visual History

 Rock and roll's history cannot be separated from the history of American racism—in its creation, exploitation, erasure, and eventual (partial) integration.

-Big Mama Thornton's 'Hound Dog' (1953): #1 R&B for seven weeks.
+In the 1950s, white artists routinely covered Black artists' songs with sanitized arrangements for segregated radio markets.
+Big Mama Thornton's 'Hound Dog' (1953) topped the R&B chart for seven weeks.
 She received a flat fee of $500.
 No royalties.
 Elvis's 1956 version sold 10 million copies.
-Thornton died penniless in a Los Angeles boarding house in 1984.
+Thornton died penniless in 1984.

-LaVern Baker's 'Tweedle Dee': Georgia Gibbs's cover used nearly identical arrangement.
-Baker was so frustrated she petitioned Congress (unsuccessfully) to outlaw note-for-note covers.
+Little Richard's 'Tutti Frutti' was covered by Pat Boone, who outsold the original.
+LaVern Baker's 'Tweedle Dee' was covered by Georgia Gibbs using nearly the identical arrangement.
+Baker was so frustrated she petitioned Congress to outlaw note-for-note covers.

 Yet something else was happening.
-At rock and roll shows, the segregated seating-often enforced by literal ropes-began to collapse.
-As Ralph Bass, Chess Records producer, remembered: 'Then, hell, the rope would come down, and they'd all be dancing together.'
+At rock and roll shows, the segregated seating—often enforced by literal ropes—began to collapse.
+Ralph Bass, Chess Records producer: 'Then, hell, the rope would come down, and they'd all be dancing together.'
+Music became a space where integration happened in practice before it was achieved in law.

-Chapter IX
+Chapter 9

 The Feedback Loop